Should I Attend My Sister's Babymoon? AITA for Declining?

 The original poster (OP) shared her complex relationship with her pregnant sister, Sarah.
 Sarah, expecting her first child, wanted a special vacation with her sister before the baby arrives.

 However, the invitation felt more like an obligation than a choice, leading the OP to decline due to work commitments and personal responsibilities.
-The fallout was intense, with Sarah accusing the OP of selfishness and neglect towards their future niece or nephew.
+The fallout was intense, with Sarah accusing the OP of selfishness and neglect toward their future niece or nephew.

 The family is now divided, with some supporting Sarah's expectations and others defending the OP's right to prioritize her own life.
 The comments are flooded with judgments and advice, ranging from labeling Sarah as entitled to suggesting finding a middle ground for the sake of family harmony.